Gassandrid/ewan.my/content/index.md

 # Hello!
 My name is Ewan

 You may or may not know me from [[San Francisco]] or Vermont.
-Or maybe you know me from some online work!
-Either way, welcome to my digital garden!
+Or maybe you know me from some online work.
+Either way, welcome to my digital garden.

 I’m a second-year Computer Science student at the [[University Of Vermont]] with a growing passion for [[Computational Neuroscience]], [[Artificial Intelligence]], and [[Mathematics]].
 I love exploring how brains and machines overlap, and I’m also into tinkering with hardware—things like embedded systems, robotics, and anything that involves code meeting the physical world.

 ## Thoughts 🏡

-I have recently been finding peace by spending my time studying the biological side of **neuroscience**, the brain is quite an interesting system!
+I have recently been finding peace by spending my time studying the biological side of **neuroscience**, the brain is quite an interesting system.
 As far as theory goes I am really interested in [[Theta Rhythm - A memory clock|theta rhythm]] at the moment.

 I am really liking the german word *waldeinsamkeit*

 Investing in 3d printing and such, liking the idea of bringing the open-source/development cycle of software to the world of engineering.

-*give this song a listen to!*
+*give this song a listen to*

 ![[Daft Punk - Veridis Quo.mp3]]